 Alternatively, rather than using the flash cards you can use toys that you might have lying around as a prompt – a duck, frog, fish etc.

 How to Play the Life at the Pond Rhythm Game

 1. Using the main sheet, discuss the sound and rhythm that belongs to each picture.
 Practice these together several times.

 2. Play a guessing game where you tap a sound and rhythm and ask the child to point to the correct picture.
 If they find that easy, then do it in reverse by showing them the picture and seeing if they can guess the corresponding sound and rhythm.

 3. Now discuss how each creature would move, and encourage lots of suggestions and impersonations with imaginative movement.

-5. To make this a bit more challenging for older kids, try choosing different percussion instruments to represent each creature, and lay them out next to the cards.
+5. To make this a bit more challenging for older kids, try choosing different percussion instruments to represent each creature.
+Lay each of the chosen instruments out next to the cards.
 When they pick a card, they must also choose the correct instrument to tap the corresponding rhythm with.
 This develops listening and memory skills further.